Bitcoin Logo

 Bitcoin Emblem

 When the project started to gain popularity and become successful, there was an urgent need for its symbolism.
 It was necessary to represent something that was not similar to any of the competing virtual systems.
-It was then that Satoshi Nakamoto presented the first version of the logo to the world.
+Then, Satoshi Nakamoto presented the first version of the logo to the world.
 In February 2010, he published the design on the BitcoinTalk forum and suggested that one bitcoin corresponds to 100 million satoshis.
 Then, the forum visitors expressed their assumptions on this matter.

-As a result, the participants of the discussion came to a collective opinion: the emblem must meet certain criteria that would prevent fraudsters from copying and duplicating it.
+As a result, the discussion participants came to a collective opinion: the emblem must meet certain criteria to prevent fraudsters from copying and duplicating it.
 At first, the basic structure of the BTC emblem consisted of three elements: a rectangle, a small circle, and a curved line.
 Later, Nakamoto tweaked the official symbol by adding two vertical strokes – a dash at the top and bottom.
 Bitboy created the current version.

 Bitcoin Symbol

 The inscription “bitcoin” in the text part is slanted in lowercase letters.
 The font is smooth, without serifs.
-The characters “i” have the same height as “t,” which has half of the horizontal stroke cut off.
-The tops of the “b” and “t” are cut at an angle to the left, and the pointed ends are cut to the right.
+The characters “i” have the same height as “t,” with half of the horizontal stroke cut off.
+The “b” and “t” tops are cut at an angle to the left, and the pointed ends are cut to the right.
 Initial attempts to incorporate the distinctive BTC mark into the Unicode system were unsuccessful.
-But in late 2015, bitcoin was officially registered and received its symbol.
+However, in late 2015, bitcoin was officially registered and received its symbol.

-The palette of the cryptocurrency consists of a combination of several colors.
-The inscription can be colored in white or gray, the designation of the virtual unit of account – only in white, the coin – in orange, the background – in black or white.
+The cryptocurrency’s palette consists of several colors.
+The inscription can be white or gray, the designation of the virtual unit of account is only white, the coin is orange, and the background is black or white.
 The yellow-orange color scheme is perceived naturally, as it is associated with the shine of gold.

 FAQ